A Fourth for Bridge: Production

 It was directed by Alan Burke, who was borrowed from the Elizabethan Theatre Trust.
 It was the first directing he did for the ABC.
-"In those days there were really no people there to provide support and guidance," recalled Burke.
+"In those days there were no people there to provide support and guidance," recalled Burke.
 "All one could do was talk to other producers afterwards.
-What I was not confident was 'calling the shots'.
+What I was not confident about was 'calling the shots'.
 But as we had only 2 cameras in those days it was not a big problem."